rust-lang/rust-project-goals/src/2024h2/cargo-script.md

 ### Support needed from the project

 - Review support from T-compiler.
 Worse case, some mentorship as well.
+- Lang has already approved [RFC 3503][] but other questions may come up.

 ## Outputs and milestones